loferris/artificer/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Conclusion

-Phase 1-3 of the FableForge component library is **complete and ready to use**!
+Phase 1-3 of the Translator component library is **complete and ready to use**!

 All core components (⭐⭐⭐ priority) are implemented:
 - ✅ PipelineProgress